Drmuhammadikram/mysite/content/data/_index.md

         The number of valid certificates to ISO management system standards, reported by country.
 Switch between quality, environmental, occupational health and safety, food safety, and energy management standards.

         {{< isosurvey >}}
     design:
       columns: '1'
   - block: markdown
+    content:
+      title: 'Water stress worldwide'
+      subtitle: ''
+      text: |-
+        Freshwater withdrawal as a share of available renewable resources, from 2000 to 2023.
+Values above 100% mean a country withdraws more than its renewable supply, drawing down aquifers or relying on desalination.

+        {{< waterstress >}}
+    design:
+      columns: '1'
+  - block: markdown